 St Peter’s is fortunate to have a Mathematics Leader who is able to collaborate with teachers to create data driven lessons as well as provide weekly professional development to ensure we are using current best practice.
 The Mathematics Leader facilitates or oversees a range of programs to help enrich the mathematical understanding of all students.

 Getting Ready in Numeracy (GRIN) program Grades 3-6

 Learning Support Officer one on one support before and during school hours

-In 2021 we will introduce maths extensions opportunities for students at St Peter’s.
+In 2021 we introduced maths extensions opportunities for students at St Peter’s.

 Growth mindset underpins all mathematics at St Peter’s.
 It is the belief that we are all capable of learning and improving our mathematical understanding and the importance of persevering with challenging tasks.

 So what is STEM?

 STEM is an educational approach to our teaching and learning framework.
 It is a term that integrates the important subject areas of Science, Technology, Engineering and Mathematics.
 It is a learning approach to curriculum that aims to not only engage students in subject content knowledge, but also links specific skills and capabilities to enable content application within authentic, real life issues.
 In accordance with the National STEM School Education Strategy (2016-2026), “A RENEWED NATIONAL FOCUS ON STEM IN SCHOOL EDUCATION IS CRITICAL TO ENSURING THAT ALL YOUNG AUSTRALIANS ARE EQUIPPED WITH THE NECESSARY STEM SKILLS AND KNOWLEDGE THAT THEY WILL NEED TO SUCCEED.”